The research was commissioned by the National Institute for Health Research using Official Development Assistance (ODA) funding.

 Funds are available for 20 Research Fellowships each for a maximum duration of 9 months.
 Fellowships will be available to Scientists in the region who wish to undertake projects relevant to the goals of GeMVi.
 There will be 3 rounds of recruitment, the first call went out from 25th January 2019 and was for 6 awards.
 The second call goes out from the 1st September, 2019 and is for up to 8 more awards.
 During this call the priority area is mathematical and statistical modelling but we will also consider projects in sequencing, bioinformatics and temporal-spatial analyses.
 The third call will occur mid 2020.

 The Fellowships will support three main forms of projects:

 Next Gen Sequencing, developing new or establishing and applying existing protocols for example, a cost-effective measles or flavivirus sequencing method, using short read Illumina or Oxford Nanopore Technology;

 Bioinformatics, such as pipeline development for whole genome assembling of short read data for influenza virus or metagenomic random-primer sequencing data for samples from fever hotspots.
 Projects might be focused on new coding methods or analysis of existing data sets;

-Mathematical and Statistical Modelling, such as developing and applying a transmission dynamics simulation model for evaluating rubella immunization policy effectiveness; possibly including a health economics component for example to explore relative cost effectiveness of different intervention programmes; or addressing the challenging area of integrating genomics and epidemiological data in a dynamical framework to investigate who acquires infection from whom related to control programmes.
+Mathematical and Statistical Modelling, such as developing and applying a transmission dynamics simulation model for evaluating measles immunization policy effectiveness; possibly including a health economics component for example to explore relative cost effectiveness of different intervention programmes; or addressing the challenging area of integrating genomics and epidemiological data in a dynamical framework to investigate who acquires infection from whom related to control programmes.